Gloria Blondell

-Gloria Blondell (August 16, 1915 – March 25, 1986) was a stage, film, and television actress who was the younger sister of actress Joan Blondell.
+Gloria Blondell (August 16, 1915 – March 25, 1986) was an American actress who was the younger sister of actress Joan Blondell.

 Family

 Blondell was born into a vaudeville family.
 Her parents and siblings, Edward Jr. and Joan, were all entertainers.
 She once said, "[S]ome member of my family has been in the theater ever since the time of Richard the Lionhearted."
 Her father, Levi Blustine (or Bluestein), a vaudeville comedian known as Ed Blondell, was born in Poland to a Jewish family circa 1865 and died in Glendale, California, on March 27, 1943.
 He toured for many years starring in the Blondell/Fennessy stage version of The Katzenjammer Kids.
 Blondell's mother, Catherine (also known as Kathryn or Katie) Caine, was born in Brooklyn, New York City, New York, on April 13, 1884, of Irish descent.
 She died on October 5, 1952, in Glendale, California.

 Stage

 Gloria Blondell said that she first went on stage when she was 9 months old, and she was described as "a trouper at three [years of age]."
 Her family comprised a vaudeville troupe, the "Bouncing Blondells", whose members were her parents, her sister and her brother.
 In 1935, she appeared in the Broadway production of Three Men on a Horse at the Playhouse in New York City.